MANImax123/People-s-Voice/README.md

-# Civic Management & Reporting System
+# CivicConnect - Smart City Platform

 An AI-powered platform for civic issue reporting and management with tech dashboard and analytics.